kayycon/ECG-BLE/README.md

   * Setup a custom service with the following custom characterisitics:
     * `Temperature` for the I2C temperature sensor data in degrees Celcius.
     * `Error Code` for the error code that caused the device to enter the `ERROR` state.
-* `BUTTON2` should clear a blinking `LED2`, and if `LED2` is not blinking because a measurement hasn't been taken, then it should log a warning (`LOG_WRN()`) as to why it appears nothing happened.
+* `BUTTON2` should clear (turn off) a blinking `LED2`, and if `LED2` is not blinking because a measurement hasn't been taken, then it should log a warning (`LOG_WRN()`) as to why it appears nothing happened.
 * `BUTTON3` should be used to reset the device from the `ERROR` state and return to the `IDLE` state.
 * Use timers, kernel events, work queues, threads and any other Zephyr RTOS features as needed to implement the above functionality.

-## BLE Server
+## BLE Server (Mobile App)

-Implement Bluetooth connection, notifications and reading to the [nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile) mobile app.
+Your device can connect via BLE to a mobile app called [nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile).
+This app can be used to read the services and characteristics that your device is advertising.

 ## State Diagram